sniclasj/milestone-one-2.0/README.md

 Typo Error Screenshot

-Once I validated that the style sheet was working, I utilised the Bootstrap Grid to create four responsive columns within a container.
+Once I validated that the style sheet was working, I utilised the Bootstrap Grid to create three responsive columns within a container.
 I gave the container a class of 'section-one'.

 ## Step 2
 I then created another container and placed this above the 'section-one' container to create a navbar for the website with an id pf header.
 The navbar consisted of a branded logo to the left of the page and three links to the right of the page, namely, Home, Pricing and Join Us.